loosolab/UROPA/docs/output.md

 #Output columns explanation

 The four output tables mentioned above contain many informative columns about the peak annotation performed.
 The headers and content of tables are explained here :
-**peak_id, peak_start, peak_center, peak_end** : Peak information with id if available, otherwise a peak id in chr:start-end scheme will be created.
+**peak_id, peak_start, peak_center, peak_end** : Peak information with id if available, otherwise a peak id in chr:start-end format will be created.

 **feature, feat_start, feat_end, feat_strand** : The information of the genomic feature that annotates the peak, as extracted by the gtf file.